chiodicg/prime-tables/README.md

 - I want to improve the design of the app and how the table is displayed when using larger N numbers;
 - I intend to make it responsive to smaller screens;
-- I am going to learn about testing and applying it here.
-I have never done any proper testing before, I was testing my code using console.log, console.error and debugger.
+- I am going to learn about testing and apply it here.
+I was testing my code using console.log, console.error and debugger.
 I need to learn how to do unit testing, TDD/BDD.
 Also, I recently heard about Cypress, Jest and Mocha and I am curious to try them.